 Have you thought about what you would like to do this year?
-If it was December 31, 2010 and you were looking back on the year what would you like to have achieved?
+If it was the last day of the new year and you were looking back on the year what would you like to have achieved?
 What would you like to be able to say?
 (That you could have influenced).

 We can start new goals, or new projects any time … but somehow a new year feels a little bit like a new beginning, which I suppose is why so many people make new year resolutions.

 I used to think that goals were just too much trouble … I didn’t know where to begin, and I just couldn’t make them work for me.
 The reality is that goals can be very powerful, they don’t need to be complex AND it is easy to get started.

 STEP 1.
 Find yourself some alone time … give yourself an hour with a pen and a piece of paper.

 STEP 2.
 On the first sheet of paper put the title … PERSONAL GOALS.

 STEP 3.
 Think of some things you would really like to do …

 (a) lose some weight.

 (c) take a trip